 Pulleys and lifting blocks are usually used to lift very heavy objects.
 These devices help in reducing the required force for lifting and moving heavy equipment.
 Snatch blocks, swivel blocks, square blocks, tilt-up blocks, etc are examples of a few different types of lifting blocks.
-To aid in the lifting operation, lifting blocks come in a variety of sizes and load carrying ranges.
+To aid in the lifting operation, lifting blocks come in a variety of sizes and load-carrying ranges.

 Shackles as Rigging Equipment

 Eye bolts in rigging configurations act as anchor points for looping cables or ropes.
 Available in a wide variety of different sizes and materials, they are capable to accommodate different types and sizes of loads.
 There are various types of eye bolts of which straight eye bolts and shoulder eye bolts are the most common types.
-For straight line applications straight eye bolts are used, while angular connections use shoulder eye bolts.
+For straight-line applications, straight-eye bolts are used, while angular connections use shoulder-eye bolts.
 U-bolts, screw eye bolts, lag eye screw bolts, etc are some other types of eye bolts.

 Eye bolts use stainless steel nuts.
-Depending on the weight of the load to be lifted and its shape, the size of nuts vary.
+Depending on the weight of the load to be lifted and its shape, the size of the nuts varies.
 Some of the most widely used nuts in rigging applications are hex nuts, dome nuts, lifting eye nuts, ball ends, and wing nuts.
 Made of type 316 stainless steel, these nuts can typically be found in both RH and LH thread for this type of rigging equipment.

 Wire Ropes and Accessories